 Electrical Skills Training for Water/Wastewater Operators

+comprehensive electrical training program can benefit non-electricians by improving skills and building competency.
 This course is offered as a supplemental training for water/wastewater operators and support staff.
-This comprehensive electrical training program can benefit non-electricians to improve skills and gain competency.
+This comprehensive electrical training program can benefit non-electricians by improving skills and building competency.

-Understanding what electrical work can and cannot be done by a non-electrician operator or maintenance technician can present a challenge.
+Understanding what electrical work a non-electrician operator or maintenance technician can and cannot perform can be challenging.
 Are you confident that the work you are assigned—or that you are assigning—can safely and legally be performed?
 Recognizing your limitations is the key to ensuring everyone’s safety.

-The 2025 Electric Skills Training for Water/Wastewater Operators will be held March 19–20, 2025 at the MMUA Training Center in Marshall.
-To learn more about the 2024 program and what you can expect in 2025, click the image of the brochure.
+The Electric Skills Training for Water/Wastewater Operators is held annually at the MMUA Training Center in Marshall.
+To learn more about the program and the topics covered, click on the event brochure.

 Date: